carlosp420/personal_webpage/jekyll_bootstrap/_posts/2013-06-23-error-rates-of-iontorrent-sequencing.md

 excerpt: "As I process the data sequences from our in-house IonTorrent Next Generation Sequencer, I can't stop noticing quite many sequencing errors in my
     reads.
 There are a number of gaps, insertions and mismatches in the index region (and primer region as well).
 I would expect many of these errors in..."
-tags: [Next Generation Sequencing, IonTorrent, bioinformatics]
+tags: [Next Generation Sequencing, Ion Torrent, bioinformatics]
 ---
 {% include JB/setup %}